|

-There are chemical reactions that happen when you apply self-tanner to your skin, which is what gives you a sunless tan, and this might have some negative side effects.
+When you apply self-tanner to your skin, which gives you a sunless tan, chemical reactions happen, and this might have some negative side effects.

 If you are thinking of using self-tanner to give yourself a sunless bronzed tan, then read on to find out whether self-tanner is bad for your skin and all the other information you need.